 Prices of fixed-income securities (including tax-exempt securities) generally fall when interest rates rise.
 The longer the duration of a fixed-income security, the more susceptible it is to interest rate risk.
+Distributions on any inverse floaters paid to the Fund will be reduced or, in the extreme, eliminated as short-term interest rates rise and will increase when such interest rates fall.
+Inverse floaters generally respond with more volatility to interest rate changes than fixed rate, tax-exempt bonds of the same maturity.
+If interest rates exceed the interest paid on the underlying obligations, the TOB trust could be required to sell the obligations and distribute the proceeds to the certificate holders, which would cause the Fund to realize a loss on its investment.
 Recent and potential future changes in monetary policy made by central banks and/or their governments are likely to affect the level of interest rates.